FINAL OFFICE ACTION

 (a) IN GENERAL.—Whenever any patent is, through error, deemed wholly or partly inoperative or invalid, by reason of a defective specification or drawing, or by reason of the patentee claiming more or less than he had a right to claim in the patent, the Director shall, on the surrender of such patent and the payment of the fee required by law, reissue the patent for the invention disclosed in the original patent, and in accordance with a new and amended application, for the unexpired part of the term of the original patent.
 No new matter shall be introduced into the application for reissue.

-Claims 1-15 and 20-24 and this application as a whole are rejected under 35 U.S.C. §251 as being based upon new matter added into this reissue application.
+Claims 1-24 and this application as a whole are rejected under 35 U.S.C. §251 as being based upon new matter added into this reissue application.
 The nature of the new matter is set forth in the discussion above in this Office action in the rejection under 35 U.S.C. §112.

 VII.
 OBJECTION TO DRAWINGS

 The drawings are objected to under 37 C.F.R. §1.83(a).
 The drawings must show every feature of the invention specified in the claims.
-Therefore, the limitations that “the first source includes a substantially linear first source region defining a gap therein…” and “the second source includes a substantially linear second source region disposed in the gap…” as recited in claims 1 and 15 must be shown or the features canceled from the claims.
+Therefore, the limitations that “the first source having one or more discontinuous regions, a second GaN-based switch comprising a second gate and a second source, the second source disposed in one of the one or more discontinuous regions…” as recited in claim 15 must be shown or the features canceled from the claims.
+Specifically, the scope of this claim wherein the first source has more than one discontinuous region and the second source is disposed in this more than one discontinuous region.
 This objection to the drawings involves the same new matter issue as discussed above in the rejection under 35 U.S.C. §112(a).
 Corrected drawing sheets in compliance with 37 C.F.R. §1.173 are required in reply to the Office action to avoid abandonment of the application.
 No new matter should be entered.

-The Examiners find that because claims 1-15 and 20-24 are indefinite under 35 U.S.C. §112(b) as outlined above, it is impossible to properly construe claim scope at this time.
+The Examiners further find that because claims 15-20, 23 and 24 are indefinite under 35 U.S.C. §112(b) as outlined above, it is impossible to properly construe claim scope at this time.
 See Honeywell International Inc. v.
 ITC, 68 USPQ2d 1023, 1030 (Fed.
 Cir.
 2003) (“Because the claims are indefinite, the claims, by definition, cannot be construed.”).
-Accordingly, because Examiners do not understand how a linear source region defines a gap, which makes up the primary feature of the claims, no art rejections are being made at this time until the indefiniteness is overcome.
+Accordingly, because Examiners do not understand the scope of these claims, the allowability cannot be determined until the indefiniteness is overcome.

 Applicant is reminded of the obligation apprise the Office of any prior or concurrent proceedings in which the 709 Patent is or was involved, such as interferences or trials before the Patent Trial and Appeal Board, reissues, reexaminations, or litigations and the results of such proceedings.